July 17, 2007

 The Bideford Parsonage Museum is a historical museum located in Bideford, Prince Edward Island.

 L.M.
-Montgomery lived in this parsonage with the Reverend and Mrs. Estey from 1894–1895 while she taught in Bideford.
+Montgomery lived in this parsonage with the Reverend and Mrs. Estey from 1894–1895 while she taught school in Bideford.
 This was L.M.
 Montgomery’s first teaching position after leaving Prince of Wales College.
 Montgomery’s early experiences as a teacher at Bideford’s one-room schoolhouse were later reflected in her portrayal of Anne Shirley’s experiences as a new teacher at the Avonlea School in Anne of Avonlea.
 During her time in Bideford, Montgomery wrote a great deal, but she continued to receive rejection letters for her stories.

 L.M.
 Montgomery wrote about the real event that inspired Anne’s tea-time mishap in her autobiography The Alpine Path: